aneldev/dyna-slack/README.md

 # Dyna Slack

-Simplified the way to post a message on Slack Channel as a bot.
+Simplifies the way to post a message on Slack Channel as a bot.

 Written in Typescript.
 Working in Node.